sosia-dev/sosia/docs/tutorial/usage.rst

 All properties and the control group are based on the publications associated with the profile and published before the treatment year.

-Upon initation, `pybliometrics` performs queries on the Scopus database under the hood.
+Upon initiation, `pybliometrics` performs queries on the Scopus database under the hood.
 The information is valid in the year of treatment and used to find similarities:

 .. code-block:: python